AlexOlivierAU/xoohoox/STREAMLIT_VISUALIZATION.md

-# 🍊 XooHooX Distillation Database Streamlit Visualizer
+# 🧪 XooHooX Australian Laboratory Database Streamlit Visualizer

 ## 🎯 **Beautiful Interactive Database Visualization**

-Your Streamlit app is now running and provides **4 different ways** to visualize your 553-field, 41-table database with stunning interactive graphs!
+Your Streamlit app is now running and provides **4 different ways** to visualize your 553-field, 41-table laboratory database with stunning interactive graphs!

 ## 🚀 **How to Access**